aliciachen10/readme-generator/README.md

 <a name="installation"></a>
 # Installation
 first, download the repository, first running "npm init", then "npm install inquirer", and then invoke the application by running "node index.js".
-Because the app isn't deployed, please see the walkthrough video below that demonstrates its functionality (created using Screencastify).
+Because the app isn't deployed, please see the [walkthrough video](https://watch.screencastify.com/v/hclgZ7yQa0iopcUWs4MZ) that demonstrates its functionality (created using Screencastify).

 <a name="usage"></a>
 # Usage